ShaonBhattaShuvo/Deep-Learning-Workshop/README.md

 # Deep-Learning-Workshop
-The repository contains python codes, which I have developed as the facilitator of the two consecutive Deep Learning Workshops (I and II) for the master's students of computer science, University of Windsor.
+The repository contains python codes, which I have developed as the facilitator of the two consecutive Deep Learning Workshops (PART-I and PART-II) for the master's students of computer science, University of Windsor.

 Workshop on Deep Learning
 facilitator